kkzvlad/uaro-docs/docs/Card_Exchange.md

 Enter the Name of Card (png)

+!!! note
-**Note**: Be careful when you enter the name of cards, some cards' official names will not reflect their ingame description.
+      Be careful when you enter the name of cards, some cards' official names will not reflect their ingame description.

 ## Blacklisted cards from the Card Exchange